Quantum simulation of electronic structure via quantum fast multipole method: Introduction

 The first quantum algorithms designed for quantum simulation were based on product formulae \cite{Lloyd1996}.
 As the field of quantum algorithms matured, more advanced methods were introduced.
 These algorithms included techniques based on linear combinations of unitaries \cite{Wiebe2012,BerrySTOC14}, quantum walks \cite{BerryQIC12}, Taylor series \cite{BerryPRL15}, quantum signal processing \cite{QSP}, and block encoding \cite{Low2019hamiltonian}.
-A key breakthrough with these more recent methods is that they provide a relatively favourable complexity scaling in the simulation error $\epsilon$ going as $\mathcal{O}(\log(1/\epsilon))$.
+A key breakthrough with these more recent methods is that they provide a relatively favourable complexity scaling in the simulation error $\epsilon$, scaling as $\cO(\log(1/\epsilon))$.
 This is in contrast to product formulae, which scale as $\mathrm{poly}(1/\epsilon)$.
 However, recent work shows that product formulae can be competitive with logarithmically scaling methods for simulation because they provide low error in practice \cite{TrotComm,Morales2025}.

 Simulating the types of Hamiltonians that are relevant in chemistry is made difficult by the fact that all pairwise interactions between charged particles need to be summed over in order to evaluate the Coulomb potential.
 For a system consisting of $\eta$ electrons, this calculation yields an $\eta^2$ factor in the complexity of the algorithm.
-However, some approaches to simulation avoid the double sum, reducing this factor to $\mathcal{O}(\eta)$.
+However, some approaches to simulation avoid the double sum, reducing this factor to $\cO(\eta)$.
 For example, when the state of the molecule is encoded as a list of occupied orbitals in a first-quantised representation, it is possible to achieve a linear dependence in $\eta$ by block encoding the Hamiltonian, which does not need the potential to be computed.

-Alternatively, a linear dependence in $\eta$ can be achieved for the electronic structure problem in a second-quantised representation by calculating the Coulomb potential with a fast Fourier transform, avoiding the double sum.
-However, this comes with an additional cost that is linear the number of orbitals $N$ due to second quantisation \cite{low2019hamiltoniansimulationinteractionpicture}.
-In cases where $N\gg\eta$, it is preferable to use first-quantised based approaches.
+For second quantisation, the Coulomb potential may be calculated with a fast Fourier transform, avoiding the double sum \cite{low2019hamiltoniansimulationinteractionpicture}.
+However, due to second quantisation the complexity is at least linear in the number of orbitals $N$.
+In cases where $N\gg\eta$, it is preferable to use first-quantised based approaches to avoid the factor of $N$ in the complexity.
 We note that very recently, a first-quantised approach for simulating non-relativistic quantum electrodynamics was proposed that also avoids the $\cO(\eta^2)$ overhead for the Coulomb potential \cite{Stetina2025}.